graipher/bluewalker/README.md

 to be run as root to be able to access the raw HCI device.

 ### Collector -mode
-By default Bluewalker listens for avaibale Bluetooth LE advertisements for 5 seconds and then prints information about found devices and all different advertisement data it has received from each device.
+By default Bluewalker listens for available Bluetooth LE advertisements for 5 seconds and then prints information about found devices and all different advertisement data it has received from each device.
 The number of seconds to scan can be changed with `-duration <seconds>` parameter.
 If duration is given